MQ-FOAR705/Hunt-Exercises/README.md

 # Hunt-Exercises
+# FOAR705 Proof-of-Concept: Improving The Writing and Organising of Notes on A Film

 This project was created to attempt to alleviate some of the pains associated with research involving the analysis of films, which I will be undertaking in the completion of my Master of Research at Macquarie University.